 Pros: Lasts three years, highly effective.
 Cons: More expensive upfront ($400-$800 for exam, implant, and insertion), may cause side effects, including irregular bleeding.
 Doesn't protect against STDs.

 IUD stands for intrauterine device, a T-shaped piece of plastic that is placed inside the uterus by a doctor.
-The copper IUD, ParaGard, works for as long as 12 years.
-The hormonal IUD, Mirena, must be replaced after 5 years.
+The copper IUD, ParaGard, works for as long as 10 years.
+The hormonal IUD, Mirena, must be replaced after 5 years but can lighten periods and ease cramps.
 Both types make it more difficult for sperm to fertilize the egg.
 Fewer than eight in 1,000 women get pregnant.

 Pros: Long-lasting, low-maintenance.
-Cons: Irregular or heavier periods.
+Cons: Irregular or heavier periods with ParaGard.
 More expensive upfront, may slip out, may cause side effects.